If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 The Biggest Risks

-Laminate, vinyl, and synthetic carpets are the worst for indoor air pollution since they are made with toxic chemicals.
+Laminate, vinyl, and synthetic carpets are often the worst offenders for indoor air pollution due to the release of VOCs and other chemicals.

 40 Fun Facts